 Our Student Wellbeing Program

 Based upon the core conviction that every individual is of infinite value and intrinsic worth and needs to be treated with the utmost dignity and respect, Kilvington has always had an enviable reputation for care.
-In part, this has been due to its smaller size.

 Classroom teachers assume primary pastoral care responsibility for each child in the Junior School, and they are supported by the Junior School Coordinators, Head of Junior School and Counsellor/Chaplain.